 Habitat modifications can be employed to keep muskrat populations from encroaching on private property.
 Managing slopes and water levels helps discourage muskrats from burrowing into pond embankments, as does installing barriers and trimming overgrown aquatic vegetation.
 Erecting fences around gardens and other crops can effectively deter muskrats, as well.

 As muskrats reproduce quickly and become aggressive when cornered, trapping and removing them without professional assistance can be both dangerous and time-consuming.
-Critter Control specialists have the knowledge, skills, and tools to remove infestations of muskrats humanely and efficiently.
+Critter Control specialists have the knowledge, skills and tools to remove infestations of muskrats humanely and efficiently.

 We can help you get rid of muskrat problems.
-Call today: (508) 690-0076Request a Quote
+Call Critter Control of Cape Cod today: (508) 690-0076Request a Quote